Sakyi-Ken/DSA-Journey/code-signal/Lesson-5/Readme.md

 **Comparatively**, for non-binary trees, searching for or deleting a node can still be O(n), but insertion may be more efficient —
 O(1) — if we keep track of where the next insertion should happen; if we don't, the complexity is the same as in binary tree.

+## DFS Algorithm

+_Explore the depth before the breadth_

+- The DFS algorithm starts at the root node, marking it as visited.
+- For every child node of the starter node:
+- If the child hasn't been visited, the algorithm recursively executes from the child node.
+- If the child has already been visited, the algorithm skips this node and proceeds to the next child.
+- The algorithm automatically finishes when all achievable nodes have been visited.

+## DFS Time and Space Complexity

+For DFS, the time complexity is O(V+E), where V represents the number of vertices (or nodes), and E represents the number of edges.
+DFS needs to visit every edge and vertex at least once, which dictates its time complexity.
+For trees specifically, as E=V−1, the dfs time complexity is O(V).

+The space complexity of DFS is O(V).